OlivierMounicq/CSharpNotes/1-Basic-Framework/08-CovarianceContravariance.md

 ### 1.2 The modifier _out_

-To decalare a type parameter as covariant, you must ass the modifier _out_.
+To decalare a type parameter as covariant, you must add the modifier _out_.
 (See the below example).
+And it's a read-only way.

 ### 1.3 Example 1